galanonym/phpsleekdbadmin/readme.md

 2. Extract into your webroot into `/phpsleekdbadmin/` directory
 3. Rename `phpsleekdbadmin.config.sample.php` into `phpsleekdbadmin.config.php`
 4. Open `phpsleekdbadmin.config.php` in a text editor.
-5. Specify the directory as the value of the `$directory` variable.
+5. Specify the SleekDB database directory as the value of the `$directory` variable.
 6. Modify the `$password` variable to be the password used for gaining access to the phpSleekDBAdmin tool.
-7. Open a web browser and navigate to the `phpsleekdbadmin/phpsleekdbadmin.php` file.
+7. Open a web browser and navigate to the `phpsleekdbadmin/phpsleekdbadmin.php` file on your webserver.
 You will be prompted to enter a password.

 ## Screenshot